 The NDA would welcome proposals where a PhD project would benefit from gaining access to UK research facilities for handling radioactive material.
 Applicants are encouraged to include estimated costs of undertaking R&D using radioactive materials in the proposal where a realistic estimate can be made (e.g. based on previous experience, or through discussion with the facility operator), or alternatively to state the nature and likely duration of the work they would like to undertake highlighting whether the active work would be essential to the success of the project or would just add value.
 If the proposed work involving radioactive materials is judged to bring significant benefits to the project, then the NDA will consider funding this work in addition to the PhD project scope.
-Details of the proposed active work and information about costings and/or duration can be submitted as part of the "Supplementary material" attachment in step 7 of the application process.
-For specific guidance, please contact the scheme administrator at the address provided at the end of this document.
+Details of the proposed active work and information about costings and/or duration can be submitted as part of the "Supplementary information" section in the application form.

+For specific guidance, please contact the call administrator at the address provided at the end of this document.